This is a 10 day itinerary of Utah and Arizona between Zion National Park, Horseshoe Bend, Lower Antelope Canyon and Las Vegas.

 - Swim trunks – There was a pool at the Zion Ponderosa so i figured we could use it there or even wear it as my shorts for The Narrows hike.

 - Dressier short sleeve shirt – This was no where close to a fancy clothes kind of trip but we still needed one for that Gordon Ramsay steakhouse we were going to be eating at.

-- Bunch of dri-fit shirts – Dri-fit is key for action intense trips like this.
-We knew it was going to be hot, could potentially get wet from The Narrows hike and were just naturally going to sweat from the packs were were carrying and all the hiking.
-Dri-fit was a no brainer to being able to cool down quickly and dry.
-Having clothes that could quickly dry overnight after hand-washing was also key.
+- Dryfit shirts – We knew it was going to be hot, could potentially get wet from The Narrows hike and were just naturally going to sweat from the packs were were carrying and all the hiking.
+They’re quick to dry (key for hand washing your clothes) and keeps you cool.

 - Hand sanitizer

 - Roll of toilet paper

 - Stuff sack – A useful sack for miscellaneous items.